bucs110a0spring22/ch-4-lab-briannasexton/README.md

 ## SUMMARY:
 What did you clean up?: Any code written in global space was put into functions (naming turtle).
 Docstrings were also added for all functions except for main.

-Summary of function(s) added:
+Summary of function(s) added: guessNumber function asks user to input the number of graphs drawn.
+If the user is correct, the function prints true

-Summary of Feature Added:
+Summary of Feature Added: at end of guessing game, a multicolor star is drawn

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ N/A

 ## REFERENCES:
- < List any outside resources used >
+ stackoverflow.com

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ N/A